 “Other dictionaries may be prescriptive and proscriptive, but that is not what Macquarie is trying to do,” tweets @ohpointybird.

-Each year they announce a public game in January to choose the best word of the previous year.
-Voting is open for a few weeks.
+Each year they announce a public game to choose the best word of the previous year.
 Full details online Word of the year.